-By January 2017 2007, the City shall establish land use, site and building design guidelines for development adjacent to public transit corridors, including Doral Boulevard and NW 87th Avenue, to assure adequate right-of-way for enhanced transit service and the accessibility of new development to public transit.

-Coordinate with Miami-Dade Transit and the Miami-Dade MPO Metropolitan Planning Organization (MPO) to establish measures for the acquisition and preservation of existing and future public transit rights-of-way and any appropriate exclusive public transit corridors in the City of Doral.
+Policy 3.6.5: Submit requests, as necessary, to Miami-Dade Transit for building design guidelines for development adjacent to public transit corridors, including Doral Boulevard, NW 79th Avenue and NW 87th Avenue, to assure adequate right-of-way for enhanced transit service and the accessibility of new development to public establish measures for the acquisition and preservation of existing and future public transit rights-of-way and any appropriate exclusive public transit corridors in the City of Doral.

-Increase the transit modal split from the current less than 1 percent to 2 percent by 2020 2012 for all commuting residents of the City of Doral.
+Policy 3.6.6: By January 2020, the City shall establish land use, site and per year.
 The City will work with Miami-Dade Transit to improve transit service with the City to make public transit a more viable option and increase the modal split and annual transit trips per capita for Doral residents.

-The City will work with Miami Dade Transit to coordinate transit service to avoid duplication and study existing transit routes within the City and determine the feasibility of providing new service along heavily traveled corridors within Doral, improving service times.
+Policy 3.6.7: Coordinate with Miami-Dade Transit and the Miami-Dade TPO to service to avoid duplication and study existing transit routes within the City and determine the feasibility of providing new service along heavily traveled corridors within Doral, improving service times.